scottrlarson/profession/content/publications/publication-windows-move-towards-surveillance.md

 Due to these concerns, I will be recommending Linux as a replacement for new computers I build for my customers.
 You can still request Windows if Linux doesn't work for you.

-Linux Distribution Replacements for Windows
+Linux Distribution Replacements for Windows:

 1. Zorin OS: A Windows-like Linux experience, requires modern hardware
 2. PopOS: Built for gamers out of the box
 3. Ubuntu: All-around desktop, requires modern hardware